Basicprogrammer10/connorcode-writing/programming/amplify.md

 This first uses the user's seed to generate the test cases.
 It then writes the user's code to a temporary file.
 Then it starts a docker container with a lot of options to limit the permissions of the container, to mount the temporary file as the source code file and to send over the URL encoded run arguments.
-After all that the programs outupt is compared with the expected output and a response is sent to the client.
+After all that the program's output is compared with the expected output and a response is sent to the client.

 ```rust
 // Gen test cases